 Frequently Asked Questions

 Risk tolerance refers to the willingness to accept exposure to risk while performing tasks.
-In electrical utility work, a low risk tolerance is ideal, as it prevents workers from taking shortcuts or ignoring safety protocols.
+In electrical utility work, maintaining a low risk tolerance is important to ensure safety.

-Indicators of high-risk tolerance include disregarding personal protective equipment (PPE), rushing jobs to save time, and working near energized lines without adhering to minimum approach distances (MAD).
+High-risk tolerance behaviors include disregarding personal protective equipment (PPE), rushing jobs to save time, and working near energized lines without observing minimum approach distances (MAD).

-Hazard awareness is the ability to recognize, assess, and respond to potential dangers in the work environment, such as arc flash, downed wires, and environmental factors.
+Hazard awareness involves recognizing, assessing, and responding to potential dangers such as arc flash, downed wires, backfeed from generators, and environmental factors.